iri031/monad/libs/core/src/monad/fiber/fiber.md

 task pool, run-loop, worker threads, etc.

-The intention is for the user code to solve its problem directly, creating complex objects only it it needs them, and using `monad_fiber` as a bare-bones helper module.
+The intention is for the user code to solve its problem directly, creating complex objects only if it needs them, and using `monad_fiber` as a bare-bones helper module.
 The only point of coupling between the three parts of a fiber system is the priority queue, `monad_run_queue_t`.